Skip to main content

 • Joining the Carbon Capture and Storage Association (‘CCSA’) to help drive CO2 shipping solutions and evolution of the sector.
 The CCSA is the leading European association accelerating the commercial deployment of carbon capture, utilisation and storage, an essential solution to reach net zero emissions.

 Clarksons has been measuring its Scope 1, Scope 2 and some limited Scope 3 emissions since 2013 as required by the Companies Act 2006 (Strategic and Directors’ Reports) Regulations 2013 and more recently the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.
-You can read more about our reporting in our 2023 Annual Report page 92.

 How is Clarksons supporting its people and delivering to its communities?